vntanh1406/vntanh1406/README.md

 ---

-🧑‍🤝‍🧑 Most of my projects are built by two contributors:
-**Me**, and my second brain - operating as [noname180294](https://github.com/noname180294).
+🧑‍🤝‍🧑 Most of my projects are built by two contributors:  **Me**, and my second brain - operating as [noname180294](https://github.com/noname180294) 😎
-Some say it's an alt.
-I say we're just *collaborating across timelines* 😎

 ## 🌐 Socials